gitlabhq/gitlabhq/doc/ci/merge_request_pipelines/index.md

 by tweaking their GitLab Runner in the forked project.

-There are multiple reasons about why GitLab doesn't allow those pipelines to be created in the parent project, but one of the biggest reasons is security.
+There are multiple reasons about why GitLab doesn't allow those pipelines to be created in the parent project, but one of the biggest reasons is security concern.
-External users could steal secret variables from the parent project by modifying .gitlab-ci.yml.
+External users could steal secret variables from the parent project by modifying .gitlab-ci.yml, which could be some sort of credentials.
+This should not happen.

-We're discussing a secure solution about how to run pipelines for merge requests that submitted from forked projects, see [the issue about the permission extension](https://gitlab.com/gitlab-org/gitlab-ce/issues/23902).
+We're discussing a secure solution of running pipelines for merge requests that submitted from forked projects, see [the issue about the permission extension](https://gitlab.com/gitlab-org/gitlab-ce/issues/23902).